-- (2) Changes to gene(s) or physiological processes associated with more than one of the Main Five should disproportionately influence parity mode evolution-SLC gene superfamily, TGF-β, BMPR1B, progesterone, PMCA, calbindin-D28K, SPP1, sustained functioning of the corpora lutea and inflammation, and the genes associated with both gestation length and eggshell traits in Zootoca vivipara (Recknagel et al., 2021a). - (3) Growing evidence in the medical literature suggests that immune system interactions at the maternal-fetal interface in mammals did not evolve simply through tolerance, evasion, or suppression (Chaouat, 2016; Chavan, Griffith, & Wagner, 2017; Moffett & Loke, 2004, 2006).
-Instead, maternal-fetal immune dynamics have a deep evolutionary history that enables both embryo and mother interact cooperatively (Yoshizawa, 2016).
-Future research on amniote parity mode evolution should consider maternal-fetal immune dynamics in this context.
-Nonetheless, viviparity and extended embryonic retention are assuredly associated with immunological responses in squamates (e.g. Foster et al., 2020). - (4) Compared to viviparous endothermic amniotes, ectothermy likely influences parity mode evolution differently because it entails slower antibody responses and a greater reliance on climatic conditions for embryonic development.
-This and the Cold Climate Hypothesis are likely relevant to the origin of the amniotic egg and squamate parity mode evolution.
+- (2) Changes to gene(s) or physiological processes associated with more than one of the Main Five should disproportionately influence parity mode evolution-SLC gene superfamily, TGF-β, BMPR1B, progesterone, PMCA, calbindin-D28K, SPP1, sustained functioning of the corpora lutea and inflammation, and the genes associated with both gestation length and eggshell traits in Zootoca vivipara (Recknagel et al., 2021a). - (3) Growing evidence in the medical literature suggests that immune system interactions at the maternal-fetal interface in mammals did not evolve simply through immunotolerance, evasion, immunosuppression, or immunological barriers (Chaouat, 2016; Chavan, Griffith, & Wagner, 2017; Moffett & Loke, 2004, 2006).
+Instead, maternal-fetal immune dynamics have a deep evolutionary history that enables both embryo and mother to interact cooperatively (Yoshizawa, 2016).
+Viviparity and extended embryonic retention are assuredly associated with immunological responses across amniotes, including squamates (e.g. Foster et al., 2020).
+Oviparous birds and squamates are also known to differentially express genes during gravidity, with one exception to my knowledge, Lampropholis guichenoti (Griffith et al., 2016). - (4) Compared to viviparous endothermic amniotes, ectothermy likely influences parity mode evolution differently because it entails slower antibody responses and a greater reliance on climatic conditions for embryonic development.
+This and the Cold Climate

+Hypothesis are likely relevant to the origin of the amniotic egg and squamate parity mode evolution.
 Climatic shifts during the origin of amniotes should be explored for their consistency with the EER model.